ProjectWyvern/wyvern-ethereum/README.md

 ### Synopsis

-*Autonomously governed trustless digital item exchange.*
+*Autonomously governed decentralized digital item exchange.*

 These are the official Ethereum smart contracts for the Wyvern ERC20 token (WYV), the Wyvern Exchange, and the Wyvern DAO.
 For general information on the Wyvern project, please see [the official website](https://projectwyvern.com).